edanalytics/earthmover/README.md

 Briefly, Jinja interpolates variables in double curly braces `{{...}}` to actual values, as well as providing other convenience functionality, such as string manipulation functions, logic blocks like if-tests, looping functionality, and much more.
 See the examples in `example_projects/`, or check out [the official Jinja documentation](https://jinja.palletsprojects.com/en/3.1.x/).

-Note that templates may [include](https://jinja.palletsprojects.com/en/3.1.x/templates/#include) other templates, specified relative to the path from which `earthmover` is run - see `example_projects/06_subtemplates/earthmover.yaml` and `example_projects/06_subtemplates/mood.jsont` for an example.
+Note that templates may [include](https://jinja.palletsprojects.com/en/3.1.x/templates/#include) other templates, specified relative to the location of the `earthmover` YAML configuration file - see `example_projects/06_subtemplates/earthmover.yaml` and `example_projects/06_subtemplates/mood.jsont` for an example.

 ## YAML configuration